-Five-metre Great White shark spotted off the coast of Majorca in first official sighting for more than 30 years
+Five-metre great white shark spotted off the coast of Majorca in first official sighting for more than 30 years

 -

-Five-metre Great White shark spotted off the coast of Majorca in first official sighting for more than 30 years
+Five-metre great white shark spotted off the coast of Majorca in first official sighting for more than 30 years

-A team of scientists have spotted a Great White shark off the coast of Majorca.
+A team of scientists have spotted a great white shark off the coast of Majorca.

 The five-metre (16.5ft) creature was spotted near Spain’s Balearic Islands and was the first time the predator has been seen in Spanish waters for at least 30 years.